-In the seemingly similar context of automotive Diesel engines3, numerous solutions for the discussed control issues have been developed in the last decades (see for example [1,21,23] and the references therein).
-Yet, none of these strategies includes a transport delay model, which as has been discussed is non-negligible for SI engines.
-Indeed, on top of using a low-pressure EGR circuit configuration (which substantially increases the transport lag compared to high-pressure configuration studied in [12,20]), SI engines combustion constraints significantly increase the scale of the delay: (i) first, SI engines operations require a stoichiometric FAR, which results into a fraction of burned gas close to one in the exhaust line.
-Consequently, to obtain a given intake fraction of burned gas, the amount of exhaust burned gas to be reintroduced at steady state is substantially lower than the corresponding one for Diesel engines; (ii) besides, on the contrary of Diesel engines, SI engines may operate at intake pressure under atmospheric values (low loads).
-Then, on this operating range, the steady-state gas flow rates are considerably less important.
+In the seemingly similar context of automotive Diesel engines, numerous solutions for the discussed control issues have been developed in the last decades (see for example Ammann et al. [2003], Van Nieuwstadt et al. [2000], Zheng et al. [2004] and the references therein).
+Yet, none of these strategies includes a transport delay model, which as has been discussed is nonnegligible for SI engines.
+Indeed, on top of using a low-pressure EGR circuit configuration (which substantially increases the transport lag compared to high-pressure configuration studied in Stotsky and Kolmanovsky [2002] or Lauber et al. [2002]), SI engines combustion constraints significantly increase the scale of the delay: (i) first, SI engines operations require a stoichiometric Fuel-to-Air Ratio, which results into a fraction of burned gas close to one in the exhaust line.
+Consequently,

-$^{^2}$ Other works (see [5]) investigate the potential of using a cylinder pressure sensor signal.
+&lt;sup>1 Other works (see Caicedo et al. [2012]) investigate the potential of using a cylinder pressure sensor signal.
 Yet, due to stringent cost constraints, such a sensor is not currently commercially embedded.